True Friends welcomes people ages 5 to adult who have developmental or physical disabilities or health conditions.

-In addition, session costs are based on care needs.
 We provide a typical range of 1:1 to 1:5 care.
 Staff-to-camper ratios in a camp setting often differ from daily living care ratios.
 If you need help to determine your care ratio, contact our staff.

 High Care Support – 1:1